 “Proxy Voters” shall serve in place of voting members in committees as provided within the Student Government Code.

-“Regular Members” are members who serve on a specified committee in a regular capacity.
+“Regular Members” are members that were directly appointed or elected through the typical provisions stated in the code for that committee or organization.

 “At Large Members” are appointed members of commissions or committees who need not be members of Student Government.

 “Student-run Tier I Organizations” include Student Government, Campus Attractions, and the Media Advisory Board.

-“External Committees” are bodies outside of student government associated with North Dakota State University or its affiliates including, but not limited to the Joint Standing Committees, Technology Fee Advisory Committee, and Advisory Board on Student Affairs.
+“External Committees” are bodies outside of Student Government associated with North Dakota State University or its affiliates including, but not limited to the Joint Standing Committees, Technology Fee Advisory Committee, and Advisory Board on Student Affairs.

 “Recordable Vote” is a method that allows each member’s vote to be officially recorded.

-“Absence” is defined as missing a Senate meeting without approval from the President of the Senate or failure to complete office hours without proper notice to the Vice Chair.
+“Absence” is defined as missing a Student Senate meeting without approval from the President of the Student Senate or failure to complete hours of Student Government service without proper notice to the Vice Chair.
 In this context, “Absence” only refers to a member of the Student Senate.

 Oath of Office